I am covered in earth,

 at the farthest ring looking in, high

-but not too high and drawing nonsense in the dirt.
+but not too high, drawing nonsense in the dirt.

 I feel masculine, powerful, a chauvinist